I’m incredibly happy and proud to say I’m once again an official media partner for The CBD Show, the illustrious CBD expo by Rasb Media.

 Absolutely, if you’re hoping to arrange a meeting with me, do let me know beforehand and I’ll make sure to meet you at a set point, such as at your exhibition stand or in the café.

-I am planning on attending both days, while I also might be staying later on the Saturday for some extra drinks, so I hope to finally meet people and put a face to a name.
+I am planning on attending both days, while I also might be staying later on the final day for some extra drinks, so I hope to finally meet people and put a face to a name.